sillsdev/docu-notion/README.md

 ## Slugs

 By default, pages will be given a slug based on the Notion id.
-For a human-readable URL, add a notion property named `Slug` and enter values in there.
+For a human-readable URL, add a notion property named `Slug` to your database pages and enter a value in there that will work well in a URL.
+That is, no spaces, ?, #, /, etc.

 ## Known Limitations